reedessick/video-game-camp/README.md

 ```
 python setup.py install --prefix /path/to/install
 ```
+Make sure you remember to update your environment to point to your new installation within your `$PYTHONPATH`.
-and then you can launch your arcade via
+You can then launch your arcade via
 ```
 python -m vgc
 ```